Chapter 15

 TRANSPORTATION

 Travel always require planning - when you have a disability, it just takes more planning.
-Almost all modes of transportation are accessible to people who use wheelchairs, but it’s worth double checking to avoid surprises.
+Almost all modes of transportation are accessible to people who use wheelchairs, but its worth double checking to avoid surprises.

 When making your arrangements, be certain to ask the right questions.
 What services can you expect from transportation personnel?
 Is there a charge for a attendant/personal assistant?
 Do not assume that policies are consistent among transportation providers or that they will remain unchanged.
 Ask these questions each time you make a reservation.